TheRealBarenziah/tfaker.js/README.md

 -   [Dany][2] for the `"bEsT sEaSoN eVEr"` and also best eyebrows.
 -   [placekitten.com][3] for the awesome free service.
 Click 'em
 -   [jeffreylancaster][4] This goldmine helped me to parse stuff like cities & regions.
 Thank you !
--   [al-habib.info][6] I liked your function for being both concise and digestible.
+-   [al-habib.info][6] Liked your function for being both concise and digestible.

 [1]: https://github.com/marak/Faker.js/
 [2]: https://www.instagram.com/emilia_clarke/